toncho11/KorraAI/README.md

 Installation:

 Compile the project with VS 2017.
-Download the "body" and replace the KorraAI.dll with the one you just compiled.
+Download the "body" and replace the KorraAI.dll the "cyber brain" with the one you just compiled.
 Start the executable "Companion.exe".